Contaminated military sites

 Armament contaminated sites are abandoned sites where war materiel was developed, tested, manufactured, processed, stored, or destroyed.

-The UBA no longer actively addresses this issue and stopped updating its database in 2003.
+no longer actively addresses this issue and stopped updating its database in 2003.
 For information concerning legacy military sites, contact the competent federal or regional-state authorities.